diffblue/gitlab/doc/subscriptions/gitlab_com/index.md

 Be aware that:

-- If you have purchased extra CI minutes before the purchase of a paid plan, we calculate a pro-rated charge for your paid plan.
-That means you may be charged for less than one year because your subscription was previously created with the extra CI minutes.
 - After the extra CI minutes have been assigned to a Group, they can't be transferred to a different Group by themselves, but they will transfer along with a subscription when changing the linked namespace for the subscription.